djtooke/gelato/README.md

 #### Coming soon!

-The next step will be to transform this calculator into the backend of a web based app, allowing you to create and add ingredients with a GUI.
+Next I'm planning to transform this calculator into the model/backend of a web based app, allowing you to create and add ingredients with a GUI.